v-a-s-a/gcloud_1000g_streaming/README.md

-# gcloud_1000g_streaming #
-Experimental recalling from the Sequence Read Archive using instances on google cloud.

 **Goal**: Recall all common LoF variants that are found in ExAC, but not found in 1000G.

 ## Setting Up a Compute VM on GCloud ##
 1. Start up a n1-highcpu-16 machine
 2. Log into the VM
-3. Install the streaming version of gotcloud
+3. Install the streaming version of gotcloud:
     - Clone the streaming fork of gotcloud
     - Build gotcloud and dependencies
     - Download reference data